Indonesia–Sweden relations: Trade and investment

-Sweden is one of Indonesia's most important trade partner in Europe, and its bilateral trade with Indonesia is the highest among Scandinavian countries.
+Sweden is one of Indonesia's most important trade partners in Europe, and its bilateral trade with Indonesia is the highest among Scandinavian countries.
 The trade volume between Indonesia-Sweden has reached US$1.05 billion in 2011 and grow to US$1.46 billion in 2012.
 In 2011 Swedish investment in Indonesia was stood around US$916,000 in 9 projects, in 2012 the figures rose to US$5.2 million in 11 projects.
 In 2021, Ambassador of Indonesia to Sweden introduced the Indonesian Investment Authority (INA), the first sovereign investment fund in Indonesia, responsible for supporting significant infrastructure projects in Indonesia.
 INA could be an opportunity to develop stronger economic cooperation with the support of many Swedish companies operating in the infrastructure and telecommunications sectors of Indonesia.
 The two countries also have been in favor of the ASEAN-EU relationship, which has escalated into a Strategic Partnership in December 2020.
 Sweden further provides support for the progress of the Indonesia-EU CEPA negotiations.